WismutHansen/kokorox/README.md

 - [x] English;
 - [x] Chinese (partly);
+- [x] Spanish (partly);
 - [x] Japanese (partly);
 - [x] German (partly);

-> 🔥🔥🔥🔥🔥🔥🔥🔥🔥 Kokoros Rust version just got a lot attention now.
+> Kokoros Rust version just got a lot attention now.
 If you also interested in insanely fast inference, embeded build, wasm support etc, please star this repo!
 We are keep updating it.

 New Discord community: <https://discord.gg/E566zfDWqD>, Please join us if you interested in Rust Kokoro.